 But, most bank websites and applications are entirely in German.
 So, if you have zero German skills, it’s often safer and more efficient to just physically go into the branch.

-When it comes to finding the best German bank for English speakers, the answer is a bank with an English website, English-speaking customer support, mobile and online banking in English, that doesn’t charge ridiculous fees, and has a reasonably easy account opening process.
+When it comes to finding the best bank in Germany for English speakers, the answer is a bank with an English website, English-speaking customer support, mobile and online banking in English, that doesn’t charge ridiculous fees, and has a reasonably easy process for opening bank accounts.

-Here’s an example of a basic setup that many expats use to achieve the best German banking experience with the English support they need.
-It’s a combination of fintech, a traditional German bank account, and a foreign bank account.
+Here’s an example of a basic setup that many expat individuals use to achieve the best German banking experience with the English support they need.
+It’s a combination of fintech, a traditional bank account in Germany, and a foreign bank account.

-Use when required, to support your life in Germany, or when it’s cost-effective.
+Use a traditional bank account in Germany when required, to support your life in Germany, or when it’s cost-effective.
 For expats living in Germany, a German bank account is critical and required in order to register your address, rent an apartment, get a phone plan, internet services, insurance, etc.

-Use this for everything else.
-Whether your life requires you to pay international expenses, make purchases overseas, or simply diversify some of your cash away from the euro, having an international bank account just makes sense.
+A foreign bank account can be used for everything else.
+Whether your life requires you to pay international expenses, make purchases overseas, or simply diversify some of your money away from the euro, having an international bank account just makes sense.
 This is especially true if you’re relying on banks in a single country, or in a country where you don’t speak the local language.

-Bonus: While often overlooked, a German bank account can actually offer a few lesser-known opportunities for globally-minded individuals on the hunt for new and interesting options.
-We discuss these in more detail in GlobalBanks Insider.
+Bonus: While often overlooked, having bank accounts in Germany can actually offer a few lesser-known opportunities and services for globally-minded individuals on the hunt for new and interesting banking options.
+We discuss these in more detail in GlobalBanks IQ.

-Fortunately, if you’re looking for the best German bank for English speakers, we can help.
+Fortunately, if you’re looking to open bank accounts with German banks as a non-resident English speaker, we can help.

-If you want to know which specific banks will accept you, which account opening strategies to use, how to avoid high fees, and overcome tough requirements, then we’d be happy to help you on your journey.
+If you want to know which specific German banks will accept you, which account opening strategies to use, and how to avoid high fees and overcome tough requirements, then we’d be happy to help you on your journey.